Why Is My Dump Cake Still Powdery?

 Stirred Dump Cake Technique

 While the typical method of making a dump cake involves dumping all your ingredients into a pan without stirring, you can experiment with stirring the cake mix into the fruit and other ingredients before baking.
-This ensures that the cake mix integrates well with the other components, especially the fruit juices.
-Stirring creates a more uniform distribution of moisture throughout the cake, which can help prevent any dry or powdery patches.
+This ensures that the cake mix integrates well with the different components, especially the fruit juices.
+Stirring creates a more uniform moisture distribution throughout the cake, which can help prevent any dry or powdery patches.

-To try this technique, mix the cake mix, fruit filling, and butter together before placing it in the oven.
-This will give you a slightly different texture compared to the traditional dump-and-bake method, but it might be just the right fix if you find your cakes turning out dry.
+To try this technique, mix the cake mix, fruit filling, and butter before placing it in the oven.
+This will give you a slightly different texture than the traditional dump-and-bake method, but it is the proper fix if your cakes turn out dry.

-Using a Baking Mix Instead of Cake Mix
+Using a Baking Mix Instead of a Cake Mix

 Another alternative method is to use a baking mix, such as Bisquick, instead of the typical boxed cake mix.
 Baking mixes are typically used in recipes like biscuits and pancakes, and they contain a mix of flour, sugar, and leavening agents.
 These mixes can provide a more consistent texture and moisture, especially when paired with fruit fillings.